-DSF Brings Incredible Daily Chances To Win Mega Prizes Worth AED 50 Million In Citywide Grand Raffles And Epic Retail Promotions

-(MENAFN- Dubai PR Network) DSF's iconic 30th anniversary edition is the ultimate playground of possibilities for all dreamers with extraordinary prizes on offer every single day during the monumental 30th anniversary

-This edition of DSF is where dreams come true as the season will crown 7 millionaires and more lucky winners with raffle prizes of up to AED 50 million
+DSF BRINGS INCREDIBLE DAILY CHANCES TO WIN MEGA PRIZES WORTH AED 50 MILLION IN CITYWIDE GRAND RAFFLES AND EPIC RETAIL PROMOTIONS

-Dubai, United Arab Emirates, 16 December 2024: The iconic annual Dubai Shopping Festival (DSF) is pulling out all the stops this season for its most spectacular 30th anniversary edition with endless opportunities for everyone to win incredible prizes in the city's biggest-ever, out-of-this-world celebration.
-With a rich history of extraordinary prizes and incredible moments that has captivated dreamers for three decades , DSF continues to be the place where dreams come true and where every shopper has a chance to win.
+(MENAFN- houseofcomms) Dubai, United Arab Emirates, 16 December 2024: The iconic annual Dubai Shopping Festival (DSF) is pulling out all the stops this season for its most spectacular 30th anniversary edition with endless opportunities for everyone to win incredible prizes in the city’s biggest-ever, out-of-this-world celebration.
+With a rich history of extraordinary prizes and incredible moments that has captivated dreamers for three decades, DSF continues to be the place where dreams come true and where every shopper has a chance to win.

 Organised by Dubai Festivals and Retail Establishment (DFRE), DSF’s greatest season will see the crowning of 7 millionaires and offer countless mega prizes worth a total of AED 50 million in citywide grand raffles and retail promotions.